 (A) Looked After Children11 and all previously looked after children.
-Previously looked after children are children who were looked after but ceased to be so because they were adopted 12 (or became subject to a child arrangements order 13 or special guardianship order 14) immediately following having been looked after.
-This also includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted 15
+Previously looked after children are children who were looked after but ceased to be so because they were

 11 A 'looked after child' is a child who is (a) in the care of a local authority in England, or (b) being provided with accommodation by a local authority in England in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.